loadsys/CakePHP-Shell-Scripts/README.md

 # Loadsys Cake Command Line Scripts

-**DISCLAIMER: We use these tools ourselves, but that doesn't mean they will necessarily work for you in your situation.
-This repo is public in case it can be of use to anyone else (and because it's convenient for us), but it _is not supported_ and _may change without notice_.
-Issues and contributions may be flat out ignored if they don't impact us.
-You have been warned!**

 This collection of scripts is intended to provide consistency and shortcuts for common project tasks.
 Key tools are highlighted and described below.
+Coordinates heavily with the [Loadsys CakePHP App Skeleton](https://github.com/loadsys/CakePHP-Skeleton).

-* The master branch is meant for use with Cake 3 projects exclusively.
+* This is the `master` branch and along with the `3.x.x` releases is meant for use with Cake 3 projects exclusively.
-* The 2.x branch is meant for Cake 2.x projects that use composer (git submodules are still supported).
+* The [`cake-2.x`](https://github.com/loadsys/CakePHP-Shell-Scripts/tree/cake-2.x) branch and `2.x.x` releases are meant for Cake 2.x projects that use composer (git submodules are still supported).
-* The 1.x branch is tuned for Cake 1.x projects that use git submodules for dependency management.

 * Most scripts listed below can take a `-h` option as their first argument to output usage information.
 * Most are designed to run with few or no arguments; they try to guess sensible defaults whenever possible.
 * Most are designed to fail gracefully with a non-zero exit code.